PAGE UPDATED: October 1, 2024

 As a safe basis for your production planning, expect about a two-week turnaround for a Full Panel report.
 This is likely to fluctuate to some degree in the weeks and months to come.
 Of course, we will do everything we can to deliver your reports faster if possible.

-• Typically, 15 grams or 15mL is adequate to complete the full package of Tennessee required tests.
+• Typically, 25 grams or 25mL is adequate to complete the full package of Tennessee required tests.
 However, in some instances its advisable to send larger samples of gummy material and beverages.

 Lab questions?
 Get in touch.